Young Scot Card

 Making an appointment at a local CIS office by phoning 01506 280150

 You need to provide your name, address and date of birth if you are emailing us to ask for assistance.

 If you are being supported to apply for a new Young Scot card or make changes to an existing card and you are asked to provide an updated Passport style photograph, we are currently accepting photographs taken on a mobile device or camera which can be emailed to BB/NECAdministration@westlothian.gov.uk.
 Photographs must be head and shoulders only on a clear background with no facial obstructions.

 Can I use my Young Scot card as proof of age?

-If your Young Scot card has the PASS hologram on it then it can be used as proof of age.
+Your Young Scot card has the PASS hologram on it which means it can be used as proof of age.
+If your card does not have the PASS hologram, please request a replacement card by following the instructions above on 'how to request a replacement card'.
 The Young Scot card is part of the accredited national proof of age scheme, PASS.
-If your card has been refused for proof of age purposes, then please report this to the Young Scot office on their refusal form.
+If your card has been refused for proof of age purposes, and you feel this has been done unfairly, then please report this to the Young Scot office on their refusal form.

 Scottish Government are introducing a new statutory scheme to allow children and young adults between 5 and 21 who are resident in Scotland to access free bus travel through the National Entitlement Card (NEC) and the Young Scot branded NEC.
 The scheme will become operational on 31 January 2022.